hmcts/idam-user-dashboard/docs/playwright-migration-checklist.md

 Runtime prerequisite status:

-- Satisfied for evaluation purposes because the repo runtime now meets the package's published Node and Playwright version requirements
+- Node and Playwright version prerequisites were met during evaluation
-- Not applied in production use because the package was intentionally not adopted
+- The package was still not adopted because the wider runtime/integration fit was not acceptable for this repo

 Candidate components reviewed: